leviadler/picscasa/README.md

   * Mailer to email shared albums to friends
 * **Front-End:** PicsCasa has a Backbone.js front-end to provide a smoother user experience and minimize requests to the server.
   * Overwrites parse method in Backbone photo and album models
+  * Overwrites toJSON method in all models to properly namespace params before sending up to Rails (and not rely on the Rails ParamsWrapper)
   * Builds custom JSON using Jbuilder
-  * Bootstaps initial data to minimize lag and Ajax requests
+  * Bootstraps initial data to minimize lag and Ajax requests
   * Prevents duplicate data using Subsets (a extension of Backbone Collection)
 * **Styling:** PicsCasa was styled with custom CSS without the use of any third-party themes or tools.